What is a megaquake? Japan issues warning for disaster that could kills thousands

 They can occur as a result of “plate subduction”, when one tectonic plate slides beneath another and sinks into the Earth’s mantle.

-A massive earthquake can have an epicenter as far as 100km to 100km, causing damage across a large region.
+A megaquake could cause a fault rupture of up to 1,000km.
 If it takes place in a shallow area beneath the seabed, it will “almost always produce a large tsunami”, the organisation says.

-Japan has never issued a warning for the most severe kind of earthquake since it launched its early warning system in 2022, which was brought in place to detect the possibility of a massive quake hitting the country.

-Months ago, the Cabinet Office released a major update to its long-feared “megaquake” scenario, projecting that any massive offshore rupture could kill around 300,000 people and cause damage equivalent to half of the country’s GDP.
+Months ago, the Japanese cabinet office released a major update to its long-feared “megaquake” scenario, projecting that any massive offshore rupture could kill around 300,000 people and cause damage equivalent to half of the country’s GDP.

 Why is Japan vulnerable?

-Constant shifting of these plates leads to frequent earthquakes in the country, some of which can have devastating impacts on the country.
+Constant shifting of these plates leads to frequent earthquakes in the country, some of which can have a devastating impact on the country.

-Japan, however, is relatively robust when it faces earthquakes of high magnitudes compared to other countries, such as Turkey and Syria, which suffered sheer devastation and a catastrophic loss of life.
+Japan, however, is relatively robust when it faces earthquakes of high magnitudes compared to other countries, such as Turkey and Syria, which suffered sheer devastation and a catastrophic loss of life in 2023.

 The country is regarded as having world-leading earthquake preparedness with resilient building structures adhering to strict regulations, along with regular earthquake drills practised in schools.

-The current warning is in place along the Japan Trench and Chishima Trench, covering coastal areas from Hokkaido to Chiba Prefecture.
+The current warning is in place along the Japan Trench and Chishima Trench, covering coastal areas from the northern island of Hokkaido to Chiba Prefecture near Tokyo.

 Are megaquakes common in Japan?

-The most notable recent example of a mega earthquake is the 2011 Tohoku Pacific Ocean Earthquake, which had a magnitude of 9.0-9.1 on the Richer scale.
+The most notable recent example of a mega earthquake is the 2011 Tohoku Pacific Ocean Earthquake, which had a magnitude of 9.0-9.1.

-Nearly 20,000 people died in the 2011 disaster, with the great majority believed to have been a result of the overwhelming tsunami waves striking the east coast.
+Nearly 20,000 people died, with the great majority believed to have been as a result of the overwhelming tsunami waves striking the east coast.

 Other megaquakes in Japan in the 20th and 21st century, include 1933, 1944, 1946, 1952 and 2003.